Proof of Residency FAQ

-- All pages of a water or electric bill must be submitted.
+- All pages of a water or electric bill must be submitted in a PDF format.
 (No gas, phone or cable.)

 - The address must match the family’s in-district address as listed in Skyward.

-- Each student's name, campus and grade level must be submitted along with each family’s bill.
+- Each student's ID #, name, campus and grade level must be submitted along with each family’s bill.